ONLINE COUNSELLING & TRAUMA INFORMED THERAPY

 If closeness once led to hurt, betrayal, or rejection, keeping distance became protection.
 Guarding your trust kept you safer in relationships where safety and reliability couldn’t be counted on.

 Trying to be perfect or self-sufficient may have been the best way to avoid criticism or conflict and stay accepted.
 By working hard and minimizing your own needs, you could reduce the risk of rejection or harm.
+Engaging in online counselling can help address these patterns and support your trauma recovery.

 Bessel van der Kolk, THE BODY KEEPS THE SCORE